Chart Color Schemes

 Waterloo's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Waterloo.
-Younger cohorts in particular saw very low prevalence of common health conditions.
+Younger cohorts in particular have a very low prevalence of common health conditions.

-The rate of private health cover was found to be exceptionally high at approximately 58% of the total population (10,620 people).
-This compares to 69.7% across Greater Sydney.
-The most common medical conditions in the area were mental health issues and asthma, impacting 8.4 and 6.6% of residents respectively.
-76.2% of residents declared themselves completely clear of medical ailments compared to 77.4% across Greater Sydney.
-As of June 30, 20XX, the area had 10.3% of residents aged 65 and over (1,890 people).
-Health outcomes among seniors presented some challenges requiring more attention than the broader population.
+The rate of private health cover is found to be very high at approximately 58% of the total population (10,584 people), which compares to 68.5% across Greater Sydney.
+The most common medical conditions in the area are mental health issues and asthma, impacting 8.4 and 6.6% of residents respectively.
+A total of 76.2% of residents declare themselves as completely clear of medical ailments compared to 77.4% across Greater Sydney.
+As of 10th March 2021, the area has 10.3% of residents aged 65 and over (1,884 people).
+Health outcomes among seniors present some challenges, requiring more attention than the broader population.

 Frequently Asked Questions - Health